-Seven years ago this week I started chemotherapy.
-To say, I was scared to death, is an understatement, that’s for sure.
+To say I was scared to death upon beginning chemo is an understatement.
 I haven’t written about this topic in quite a while, although I wrote about it extensively in my memoir.
 If you’re interested in reading more about my experience, check that out.
 Let’s just say, brave and courageous I was not.

 But of course I didn’t run.